Respondent Information

 Respondent files response and optional counterclaim

-Parties can choose to settle dispute at this stage.
+Parties can jointly request a settlement conference at this stage.

 Resources